 - Arthur Hornblow Jr, ‘The Amazing Armistice: Inside Story of the Premature Peace Report’.
 Published originally in The Century Magazine, November 1921.
 For an account of what happened in Brest, see the ‘Roy W. Howard in Brest’ article on this website.

 - Hornblow, ‘Amazing Armistice’, The Century Magazine, November 1921, p99.

 - Roy Howard, ‘Premature Armistice – Roy W. Howard Speaking’.
 Chapter IV in Webb Miller’s, I Found No Peace.
 The Journal of a Foreign Correspondent.
 (The Book Club Special Edition, Camelot Press, London, 1937, is used here.)

-- See the G-2’s False Armistice Findings article on this website.
+- See the ‘American Army G-2 Report on the False Armistice News’ on this website.

-- See the Cease-Fires for the German Armistice Delegation article on this website.
+- See ‘Local Cease-Fires for the German Armistice Delegation’ on this website.

 - The New York Times, November 21, 1918.
 Available through NYTimes.com Free to Read Articles 1918 website.

 - Howard to Robert J. Bender [in Washington, DC], CONFIDENTIAL.
 New York, December 2, 1918.
 And Howard to Fred Cook, November 15, 1918.
 Roy Howard Papers (1892-1964).
 MSA 1, The Media School Archive, Indiana University Libraries, Bloomington, Indiana.
 Available online.